 Business owners and executives are often under the impression that they are already in the cloud and that they do not need ongoing support.
 They prefer the ad hoc support model.

 Ad Hoc support was more relevant in the past when businesses were not highly dependent on technology.
-This is when it was more hardware related issues and the computer repair shop around the corner and it didn’t matter too much if one of the computers were out of opperation for a few days.
+This is when it was more hardware-related issues and the computer repair shop was around the corner and it didn’t matter too much if one of the computers were out of operation for a few days.

-Below are a few signs which will help you to decide if you need to steer to another support model.
+Below are a few signs that will help you decide if you need to steer to another support model.

 Things are not getting done:

 You would have started to notice that it is becoming a regular occurrence for jobs not to be done on time.
-You would really simple things taking too long to do.
-You would hear grumblings about the computers not working at little too often.
+You would have simple things taking too long to do.
+You would hear grumblings about the computers not working a little too often.

 The truth is IT is complex and broad!
 It is quite possible that your team members need assistance but they do not have enough support available.
 It is not only frustrating them but it’s costing you – and you don’t want unhappy staff.

-We need to spread more smiles and a frustrated staff are not going to have a good effect on the company culture.
+We need to spread more smiles and a frustrated staff is not going to have a good effect on the company culture.

 Unplanned changes causes frustration